jcs-instructor/mobtimer/backlog.md

 ## Refactor & Technical

-- [ ] Review GitHub issues in mrozbarry's MobTime to look for possible test cases for our mob timer (maybe they fixed some bugs/nuanced issues we don't even know we have)
 - [ ] Try Postman and double-check Postman steps in documentation: [CONTRIBUTING](./mobtimer-backend/CONTRIBUTING.md)
 - [ ] When deploy, is there a way for it to make a sound and/or other notification when done?
 - [ ] correct anti-pattern?
 Pass business logic into UI (no mobtimer.xxxx) - however, consistent